cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metrics.rst

   namespace:default app:PurchaseHistory flow:PurchaseFlow

-is a context that identifies a Flow.
+is a context that identifies a flow.
 It has a parent context, ``namespace:default app:PurchaseHistory``, which identifies the parent application.

 Each level of the context is described by a pair |---| composed of a tag name and a value